 What would it have been like to hear Peter preach to the crowd?

 You are probably familiar with the story.
 Forty days after his resurrection and just before he ascended into heaven, Jesus promised the eleven remaining Apostles they would receive the Holy Spirit after he left them (Acts 1:4-8).

 But he told them to stay in Jerusalem until then.
 Ten days later, the Apostles, and the others in the group of those who believed Jesus was the Messiah, were together when something like a rushing mighty wind blew through the house they were in.

 Everyone was enveloped in a bright light described as cloven (or divided) tongues that seemed like fire.
 How do you put into words something you’ve never seen before?

 Baptism of the Holy Spirit

 The result?
 No, they were not burned up by this Holy Fire.
-Those present were filled with the Holy Ghost, the Holy Spirit, and they began to speak with other tongues, in different languages.
+Those present were filled with the Holy Spirit, and they began to speak with other tongues, in different languages.

 Peter took advantage of the moment to preach to the crowd that Jesus was the promised Messiah.
 About 3,000 of Peter’s listeners became believers that day.
 Not bad for one sermon!